AuthStandard/oauth-2.1-serverless/README.md

 # OAuth 2.1 Serverless Identity Provider

+> [!NOTE]
-> **Note:** This project is under active development.
+> This project is under active development.
 Unit test coverage is in progress.

-A production-ready, fully serverless OAuth 2.1 and OpenID Connect identity provider built on AWS Lambda, API Gateway, and DynamoDB.
-Zero servers to manage, scales automatically, pay only for what you use.
+An open-source, standards-compliant OAuth 2.1 and OpenID Connect implementation.
+Built for SOC 2 environments on AWS Lambda, API Gateway, and DynamoDB.

 ## Why This Exists